 If you haven’t yet picked up PowerShell I would seriously urge you to do so!

-If your struggling on how to pick up this language and understand the benefits that it can bring you in your organisation or even personally and are interested in getting some training that is tailored to your needs or your organisations needs then check out my company Re-Digitise at https://www.re-digitise.org
+If your struggling on how to pick up this language and understand the benefits that it can bring you and are interested in learning more, here is a number of resources that you may find useful.

 I’m looking forward to seeing how the future pans out with xplat PowerShell – what are you looking forward to the most with this?